yazhsiva/network-topology-analyzer/README.md

 ## Project Overview

+**A reference implementation demonstrating how Graph Databases (Neo4j) outperform RDBMS in modeling complex Telecom Network Topologies and performing real-time Root Cause Analysis.**

 This project is a Spring Boot microservice designed to model a complex telecommunications network topology using Neo4j, a graph database.
 It demonstrates capabilities for **impact analysis** (identifying affected services when a network element fails) and **root cause analysis** (tracing issues from a degraded service back to potential failing network elements).

-Built with a focus on demonstrating skills relevant to **Principal Engineer/Architect roles** in the telecom domain, leveraging graph database strengths for correlation and analytics in a service assurance context.

 ## Key Features